m0smith/malabar-mode/README.md

 # This is cool, I want to help

 Github has excellent support for forking!
+Just hit the fork button at the top, code and go.
+For everyone's convenience, you should probably rebase to espenhw/malabar-mode/master every now and then.  :)

 If you don't want to go that far, git is, after all, a *distributed* VCS.
 Just commit to your local repository and then use git-format-patch to extract patches in a useful format.

 ## But where do I send patches?